AravindVijay7/GeoLocator-Android/README.md

 		}
 	}

-  Add this to your App.gradle
+ # Add this to your App.gradle

   	dependencies {
 	        implementation 'com.github.AravindVijay7:GeoLocator-Android:Tag'
 	}

+# Usage

+ Initaialize GeoLocator:

+  GeoLocator geoLocator = new GeoLocator(getApplicationContext(),MainActivity.this);

+ get latitiude and lontitude by:

+   geoLocator.getLattitude()
+   geoLocator.getLongitude()